 Hallyu was deemed to have started in 1999 when journalists from China first coined the term Hallyu Wave or Korean Wave.
 With the release of a few TV dramas and movies that gained popularity in Asian countries outside of South Korea.
-Among these was Autumn in My Heart, Winter Sonata, and My Sassy Girl.
+Among these were the famous dramas Autumn in My Heart, Winter Sonata, and My Sassy Girl.

 The first movie released under the concept of Hallyu was the 1999 movie called Swiri.
 The term Hallyu was coined after the successful broadcasting of the 1997 Korean drama What is Love in China.

-Besides the popularity of the shows themselves, of course, other factors have contributed to or enhanced the Korean wave.
+Besides the popularity of the shows themselves, of course, other factors have contributed to or enhanced Hallyu.
 Until the early 1990s, Koreans were actually not allowed to leave the country, but once the ban was lifted, it became easier for Korean culture to start spreading abroad.

-However, although South Korean media and content are rapidly growing popular abroad, it remains banned or prohibited in North Korea.
+However, although South Korean media and content are rapidly growing popular abroad, especially with the help of social media, it remains banned or prohibited in North Korea.

 The popularity of Korean brands

-There have also been a few other reasons that have resulted in Hallyu growing in how it has.
-For one, the exponential growth in popularity of Korean brands such as Samsung and LG, and Hyundai drew attention toward South Korean products, which opened doors for Hallyu.
-For another, Korea has put a lot of focused effort into shaping their popular culture into a formidable export.
+There have also been a few other reasons that have resulted in Hallyu growing how it has.
+For one, the exponential growth in popularity of Korean brands such as Samsung and LG, and Hyundai drew attention to South Korean products, which opened doors for Hallyu.
+For another, Korea has put a lot of focused effort into shaping its popular culture into a formidable export.

 Continuance of Hallyu

 Hallyu has continued to grow and become known globally.
-Today, the Korean Wave is not only popular in Asian countries, but it has also invaded the majority of the countries in the world.
+Today, Hallyu is not only popular in Asian countries, but it has also invaded the majority of the countries in the world.
 Here are the major reasons why Hallyu continues to gain global recognition and popularity.

 Korean moviemakers especially have drawn together financial resources from outside of Korea to make the movies.
-This, in turn, helps enhance the quality of the movies Korea puts out to the market, which then helps them gain recognition around the world.
+This, in turn, helps enhance the quality of the Korean movies that the country puts out to the market, which then helps them gain recognition around the world.
 Parasite by Korean director Bong Joon Ho is one excellent example of a Korean movie that has become a worldwide phenomenon.

 Korean Pop Music

-Of course, K-pop music bands have also become a huge thing outside of Korea, gaining millions of K-pop fans in various countries.
-K-pop is typically seen as the front and center of the Hallyu movement actually.
+Of course, K-pop music bands have also become a huge thing outside of Korea, gaining millions of K pop fans in various countries.
+K-pop’s typically seen as the front and center of the Hallyu movement actually.
 While BTS is undoubtedly the most famous and successful K-Pop idol group performing on the global stage, it is not the first one to succeed.

 The third major section of Hallyu is Korean dramas.
-While they were one of the first aspects of Korean culture that became widely popular in some countries at the start of the Korean Wave, overall, they have been slower to reach recognition worldwide.
-The K-drama Winter Sonata starring Choi Ji Woo and Bae Yong Joon was one of the first dramas that became hugely popular in other Asian countries.
+While they were one of the first aspects of K-culture that became widely popular in some countries at the start of Hallyu, overall, they have been slower to reach recognition worldwide.
+The K-drama Winter Sonata starring Choi Ji Woo and Bae Yong Joon was one of the first dramas that became hugely popular in Asian countries.

 One of the most popular K-dramas was My Love from Another Star among the Chinese.
 Descendants of the Sun is another example of a K-drama from the past couple of years that was hugely popular all over Asia.
 Today, thanks to Netflix, global audiences have also gained access to K-dramas, which has led to the creation of the incredibly popular Squid Game and Hellbound.